minprog/app-studio/info/10 Syllabus.md

 ## What to do

 We'll learn about mobile software development by understanding how mobile platforms are designed and what parts we should get to know and what parts we can ignore.
-We will separately study the theory of design as applied to mobile software development.

 - Every week, you will create one **mobile app**, each one making use of the new concepts introduced that week.